stormysmoke/certs/README.md

-# SSL Certificates
+# TLS Server Certificates

-Having an SSL certificate for a domain allows to use HTTPS instead of HTTP for the application that is pointed to by this domain.
+Having a TLS server certificate for a domain allows to use HTTPS instead of HTTP for the application that is pointed to by this domain.

 ## How to create an SSL certificate and private key for a domain